 Applications for NYC's free UPK programs will open up in early February 2019 for all children born in 2015.
 If this applies to you, or if you have a younger child for which you're planning ahead, read on for all you need to know about the UPK program, the application process, and how to increase your chances of getting placed at the school of your choice!

 What is UPK?

 New York City's "Pre-K for All" Universal Pre-Kindergarten (UPK) program started in 2015, offering free full day (6 hours 20 minutes) or half day (2 hours 30 minutes) Pre-K to all NYC resident children turning 4 by December 31 of the school year.
 Every student is guaranteed a UPK seat, which includes free breakfast and lunch (depending on if the student is in a half-day or full-day program), however not every child will receive their top choice school.
-UPK programs are available in some NYCDOE district elementary schools, NYCEEC's (NYC Early Eduction Centers, which are mostly private preschools), NYCDOE Pre-K Centers, and Charter Schools.
+UPK programs are available in some NYCDOE district elementary schools, NYCEEC's (NYC Early Eduction Centers, which are mostly private preschools, such as Worldtots), NYCDOE Pre-K Centers, and Charter Schools.
 Many offer free or fee-based extended day services, but they do not offer transportation.

 How to Apply

 FULL-DAY PROGRAMS: You can apply between early February - March 15, 2019 online, by phone, or in person at Family Welcome Centers (415 89th Street, 5th Floor).
 You can list up to 12 programs, and you should rank them in order of preference.
 You can apply to any district or zone in NYC.
 It is NOT first come first serve, so you will not receive any advantage by applying earlier or later, and you can edit your application at any point during that period.